Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Dynamical model

 \subsubsection{Binary-binary interactions}

 As discussed in the previous subsections, BBHs initially form with relatively wide orbits and readily interact with other objects.
 (Dynamical captures are an exception, as discussed in Sec.~\ref{sec:Cap}.
 The highly eccentric BBH that forms in that scenario, though possibly wide, merges promptly before any interaction can occur with a third object in the cluster.)
-Since the binaries have larger cross sections, binary-binary interactions are also expected to play a significant role in the dynamics of the cluster.
+Since the binaries have larger cross sections, binary--binary interactions are also expected to play a significant role in the dynamics of the cluster.
 In particular, a BBH is likely to encounter another wide binary right after its formation when the semimajor axis is still relatively large ($\sim10^2-10^3$AU), so that it has not yet hardened significantly.
 If the binary does not encounter another BBH soon enough, the probability for this to occur decreases with time, as the binary becomes tighter because of interactions with third singles and its cross section shrinks.

-As mentioned in the introduction, we exploit the asymptotic theory of binary-binary interactions from Ref.~\cite{1980ApJ...241..618S} to approximate reactions rates and simplify the simulation.
-Specifically, during the interaction of two binaries with a hierarchy in their binding energies, the harder of the two is treated as a single body which substitutes the lightest member of the wider pair.
-To calculate the rate for this process, we use the binary-single exchange cross section, Eq.~\eqref{Eq:ExcCrossSection}, as well as other prescriptions outlined in Sec.~\ref{sec:exchanges}, with the tighter binary being treated as a single (a point mass).
+As mentioned in the introduction, we exploit the asymptotic theory of binary--binary interactions from Ref.~\cite{1980ApJ...241..618S} to approximate reactions rates and simplify the simulation.
+Specifically, during the interaction of two binaries with a hierarchy in their binding energies, the harder of the two is treated as a single body which substitutes the lighter member of the wider pair.
+To calculate the rate for this process, we use the binary--single exchange cross section, Eq.~\eqref{Eq:ExcCrossSection}, as well as other prescriptions outlined in Sec.~\ref{sec:exchanges}, with the tighter binary being treated as a single (a point mass).
 Thus, the semimajor axis of the wider binary sets the pericenter scale of the interaction.